 Just last week, I ran into two cases where I really, really wanted to sell an amplifier but I just couldn’t.
 In fact, I would have loved to buy one of these Winegard LNA-100s for myself.
 It’s just that, sometimes an amplifier isn’t the answer, and there’s nothing much you can do to change that.

 The other story involved a customer who wanted to extend the signal from his DIRECTV dish about 500 feet.
 In the past this was at least possible, using a combination of amplifiers and taps connected to a conventional dish.
 While you can still do it that way, he had a SWM dish and wanted to use one cable.
-This just isn’t possible; realistically the longest run you’ll get even with a SWMA2 amplifier is about 300 feet and you have to sacrifice whole-home (the ability to share programs) once the run is over about 150 feet.
+This just isn’t possible; realistically the longest run you’ll get even with a SWM system about 300 feet and you have to sacrifice whole-home (the ability to share programs) once the run is over about 150 feet.
+You’ll also take a performance hit with long cable runs, as channel changes and remote performance may be worse.
 I had to tell this customer it couldn’t be done without expensive systems that convert the signal to fiber optics, and even with that you have compromises.

 In the case of DIRECTV SWM, it’s not the digital signal that does you in, it’s what’s called the “return path.”
 The signal travels back and forth from the receiver to the dish, and amplifiers really only handle one-way communication.
 Devices have been designed to amplify that return path in the past but it’s proven to cause as much trouble as it solves so really, the best option for DIRECTV SWM is to try to live within the distance limitations.

 Unfortunately, a lot of people just think that an amplifier is this magic thing that solves all problems.
 Folks, there’s no such thing and it’s important to consider all the options before adding an amplifier.
-If you’re not sure of your situation, leave a question at our forums (click on ‘support forum’ at the top of this page) and our team will help!
+Our technicians at Solid Signal can help!
+Give us a call at 877-312-4547 and we can help explain all the options you have.